TinuraD/Covid-Bot/README.md

 # EF-CovidBot <br/>
-First Bot of my coding.
+First Bot of my coding.<br/>
+Other details will be added soon.